Brian Deck

-Brian Deck is an American music producer and member of band Red Red Meat.
-He co-founded Idful Studios in 1988.
+Brian Deck is an American music producer and member of the band Red Red Meat.
+He co-founded Idful Music Corporation in 1988.
 Since becoming a full-time producer, Deck has worked with bands and artists including Modest Mouse, Iron & Wine, Califone, All Smiles, Fruit Bats, Gomez, The Grates, Holopaw, Baby & Hide, David Singer and David Berkeley.
 Brian currently works at Narwhal Studios (formerly Engine Studios) in Chicago.

 Musician

 Brian Deck attended college as a performance major and excelled at both drum set and general percussion instruments.
-On many of the albums Brian produces, he contributes some sort of instrument or vocal.
+On many of the albums Deck produces, he contributes to some sort of instrument or vocal parts.
 Many of his albums include extensive percussion instruments and techniques.
-While recording the band Red Red Meat at Idful Studios he was asked to join the band behind the kit.
+While recording the band Red Red Meat at Idful Studios, he was asked to join the band behind the kit.
 He remained there until the bands disbanding in early 2000.
 Since then he has had a loose connection with Tim Rutili's Califone.
 He and Tim also collaborated with Modest Mouse frontman Isaac Brock for the band Ugly Casanova.
-Brian produced, and played drums on, their sole album, Sharpen Your Teeth; he also toured behind the record.
-According to Richard Edwards of Margot and the Nuclear So and So's, as of 2009 Brian will be the new drummer in his side project Vegetables.
+Deck produced and played drums on their sole album, Sharpen Your Teeth; he also toured behind the record.
+According to Richard Edwards of Margot and the Nuclear So and So's, as of 2009, Deck was the new drummer in his side project Vegetables.

 Producer

-Working early on out of Idful Studios with Brad Wood and later out of Engine Studios, Brian has produced a number of both local Chicago musicians as well as widely known international acts.
+Working early on out of Idful Studios with Brad Wood and later out of Engine Studios, Deck has produced a number of both local Chicago musicians as well as widely known international acts.
 He is represented exclusively by Andy Kipnes and Mark Beaven of Advanced Alternative Media.